Syedovaiss/syedovaiss/README.md

 ## 🔭 I’m currently working on
 - Android Application Development
-- iOS Application Development
+- iOS Application Development ( On Availability )
-- Backend ( if having free time )
+- Backend ( On Availability )
+- React Native ( On Availability )

 ## 👯 I’m looking to collaborate on